-It’s become increasingly difficult to find my favourite brand of Strike Anywhere Matches, Redbirds.
-As a result I’ve taken to buying them in bulk off of amazon (they’re actually cheaper then what I used to buy them for).
+It’s become increasingly difficult to find my favorite brand of Strike Anywhere Matches, Redbirds.
+As a result, I’ve taken to buying them in bulk off of Amazon (they’re actually cheaper then what I used to buy them for).

 Diamond Strike Anywhere Matches

 For the price these matches are difficult to beat.
 With some practice you’ll be able to light these suckers on just about anything.
 They’re probably not as easy to use as the Penley or Redbird brands but with a little practice they consistently light.

 If my life was dependent on it, I would probably want to have Penley or Redbirds but again they’re much more expensive.

 Expect to pay a little bit more for high end strike anywhere matches.
 A general rule of thumb, if they’re as cheap as normal matches they probably work as well as normal matches.

 Unless you’re an outdoor enthusiast you’re not going to burn through a ton of these.
 Even during the summer months when I find myself outside a box often can last me a month or two.

 Penley’s matches work pretty well.
 Again, if you’re trying to light them on a rock it’s going to take some practice and patience – something I would suggest you play around with prior to leaving for your 14-day wilderness survival trek.

 Many folks wrongly refer to a Ferrocerium rod as “flint”.
 Flint is very hard rock, whereas a ferrocerium rod is a steel which sparks at a much higher temperature then flint.